rupertlssmith/guida-compiler/README.md

 guida --help
 ```

+To compare the performance of guida with elm, you can run `./performance-comparison.sh`.

 # Examples

 To run an example `cd` into the `examples` folder, and run the `guida make` command: